brct-james/guild-golems/README.md

 - - - - executed at current market price in 100 unit increments
 - - - - fail to execute because market price does not meet order criteria (for example, if price changes to be lower than the player anticipated)
 - market consumption:
-- - every 60s consumption then production are calculated
-- - consumption always occurs, even with an empty inventory
 - - prices determined by quantity of goods in inventory, empty inventory yields max price the store is willing to pay, effective price minimums yielded by pricing equation
 - - - `math.Floor((max_price_delta/(1+(quantity/sensitivity))) + min_price)+1` +1 because floor will mean max price only applies when completely out of stock
 - - - - where min_price defines the horizontal asymptote (json_min_price - 1)